sushilsridhar/cs-fundamentals/dbms/TRANSACTIONS.md

 I - not affected by other transactions
 D - once succeeded, persist (no data loss)
 ```

+Atomicity makes sure the system has Consistency,
+All transactions are isolated using isolation levels,
+committing the transactions, makes the system durable

 # Types of operations in transactions

 ```